 Mercyone Horizons Family Centered Recovery Program is an addiction treatment center located at 3421 West 9th Street in the 50702 zip code in Waterloo, IA.

 It is operated by a private non-profit organization.
-Mercyone Horizons Family Centered Recovery Program provides naltrexone administration, buprenorphine detox and buprenorphine for pain management.
-Some of the treatment approaches used by Mercyone Horizons Family Centered Recovery Program include trauma counseling, motivational incentives and motivational interviewing.
-Mercyone Horizons Family Centered Recovery Program also specializes in detox services and offers methamphetamines detox, inpatient heroin detox and inpatient alcohol detox.
-Mercyone Horizons Family Centered Recovery Program provides short-term residential heroin rehab, hospital inpatient heroin detox and regular outpatient heroin treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, residential treatment for heroin abuse and medical heroin detox.
+Mercyone Horizons Family Centered Recovery Program provides suboxone prescription, methadone for pain management and buprenorphine detoxification.
+Some of the treatment approaches used by Mercyone Horizons Family Centered Recovery Program include community reinforcement, dialectical behavior therapy and motivational incentives.
+Mercyone Horizons Family Centered Recovery Program also specializes in detox services and offers residential benzodiazepines detox, residential heroin detoxification and in-patient methamphetamines detoxification.
+Mercyone Horizons Family Centered Recovery Program provides inpatient hospital heroin rehab, short-term residential heroin rehab and long-term heroin rehab.
+It also provides residential treatment for heroin use, inpatient heroin detox services and inpatient dual diagnosis treatment.

 Call (855) 489-3619 for 24/7 with treatment.